-Do you know a child who needs help with math word problems?
 Some children need to be taught specific strategies that they can use to solve the problem.
-These are strategies that can be taught at home by parents/tutors or at school by teachers, assistants. etc.
+These are strategies that can be taught at home by parents/tutors or at school by teachers, assistants, etc.

 Below is a chart of keywords students can use to help them figure out what the problem is asking.

-You can print out this chart for your child or students and have him/her refer to it when trying to solve a word problem.
+You can take a screenshot and print out this chart for your child or students and have them refer to it when trying to solve a word problem.

-Drawing a picture of the problem gives children a way to see what the problem is actually asking.
-When they read the problem, the question may seem abstract or confusing to them because they can’t visualize the components of the question.
-Drawing a picture helps them clearly see what is going on in the problem and for many children makes it easier to solve.
+Drawing a picture of the problem (or creating the problem with real objects) gives children a way to see what the problem is actually asking.
+When they read the problem, the question may seem abstract or confusing to them because they have trouble visualizing what is actually being asked.
+Drawing a picture (or using real objects) helps them clearly see what is going on in the problem and for many children makes the problem easier to solve.

 3 + 1 + 4 = 8

 Jimmy picked 10 apples from a tree and put them in his basket.
 He didn’t know his basket had a hole in the bottom.
 3 apples fell out on his way home.
 How many apples were left in Jimmy’s basket when he got home?

 10 – 3 = 7

 David decided to give 2 bottles of water to each boy in his swim class.
 There were six boys in his swim class.
 What was the total number of bottles that David gave away?

 3 very hungry girls wanted sandwiches at a picnic.
 There were 12 sandwiches at the picnic.
 The girls needed to split up the sandwiches, so that each girl got the same number of sandwiches.
 How many sandwiches did each girl get?